ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v31.md

 ## Single-node Trial for Data Protection and Disaster Recovery instances
 {: #relnotes_v31-dr-bundle}

 The Single-node Trial for Data Protection and Disaster Recovery is a quick way to test drive {{site.data.keyword.cloud_notm}} to migrate and recover VMware workloads into the {{site.data.keyword.cloud_notm}}.
-This trial is a version of VMware vCenter Server on IBM Cloud, a single-tenant VMware platform that can be managed using the same familiar tools as on-premises environments.
+This trial is a version of VMware vCenter Server, a single-tenant VMware platform that can be managed using the same familiar tools as on-premises environments.
 This trial includes the Veeam on {{site.data.keyword.cloud_notm}}, VMware HCX on {{site.data.keyword.cloud_notm}}, and Zerto on {{site.data.keyword.cloud_notm}} services.

 ## IBM Cloud Expert Services
 {: #relnotes_v31-expert-services}